 You will learn:

-- How to accelerate your database development process by running cross-platform SQL Server inside Docker containers
+- How to accelerate your database development process by running cross-platform SQL Server inside containers with Docker

-- The latest T-SQL language enhancements, plus DDM, RLS, Always Encrypted, Stretch DB, temporal tables, JSON, and Graph DB
+- The latest T-SQL language enhancements, plus DDM, RLS, Always Encrypted, temporal tables, and Stretch DB

 - How to use SQL Server for data warehouse, big data and machine learning workloads